rohanshukla/portfolio_v1/content/jobs/Raw/index.md

 ---
 startDate: '2019-10-01'
 company: Raw Engineering
-title: Sr. Application Engineer
+title: Senior Application Engineer
 location: Mumbai, India
-duration: Oct 2019 - Present
+duration: Oct 2019 - Oct 2021
 url: https://www.raweng.com/
 ---

-Currently building Micro-Frontend architecture using Single-Spa Framework and customized webpack v5.8.
+Lead the development and architecture of platform like content management systems, REST APIs, and continuous integration pipelines to fulfill business requirement.

-Building generic and reusable React components using Styled Components and redux as global state management tool for Digital Fan Experience Platform (DFEP) sports team app.
+Built and shipped reusable React components using the custom hooks and used Redux toolkit as global state management.

-Writing unit test code for individual react components with the help of Jest and Enzyme.
+Revamped the frontend to new design with React v17 and migrated existing API endpoint to Nest.js architecture.

+Cached the backend APIs using Fastly servers to reduce server costs, manage load balancers, and enhance edge network performance.